Trumbull, Texas

 Trumbull is an unincorporated community in Ellis County, Texas, United States.

 Geography

-It is located on U.S. Interstate 45, approximately 23 mi southeast of Downtown Dallas.
+The community is located on Interstate 45, approximately 23 mi southeast of Downtown Dallas.

 History

 In 1872, the Houston and Texas Central Railway developed a railroad switch south of Dallas, along its 1872 rail line extension from Houston to Dallas.
 Known simply as "Switch", the area would later be called by a variety of names: "Ghost Hill", then "Mackie", then "Clemma", before becoming "Trumbull" in 1904.
 A post office was established in 1896, but was discontinued in 1967.

 Education

 Trumbull is serviced by the Ferris Independent School District.